 Solid Waste & Recycling

 Effective February 28, 2020, propane tanks are no longer accepted at County convenience centers.
 Local recyclers will not accept them.
-It is up to our citizens to find a recycler and take them to a recycler that will accept them.

 Effective December 4, 2017, any King George County resident or property owner using one of the County’s convenience centers or the sanitary landfill to dispose of household waste and/or recyclable material must have a valid county license decal affixed to their vehicle or properly displayed written authorization from the county administrator.
 Please also see our Convenience Center Use Policy.